malcolmchetwyn/StatusCheck/README.md

 # Status Check App #SpyTribe

 This project is a FastAPI application designed to record and view daily status checks, such as mental, emotional, and physical statuses throughout the day.
-It stores the data in a SQLLite and provides an interface for retrieving and updating records.
-You can change this to any storage but to it easy I just used file for now.
+It stores the data in SQLite and provides an interface for retrieving and updating records.
+You can change this to any storage, but to keep it simple, I just used file storage for now.

 I hope other **#SpyTribe** users find this useful.

-**I've added Generative AI Reporting.** Type in "status report" to get a comprehensive report of all your entires automatically.
+**I've added Generative AI Reporting.** Type in "status report" to get a comprehensive report of all your entries automatically.

-Links to Andys webiste [here](https://everydayspy.com/about-andrew/ "here")
+Links to Andy's website [here](https://everydayspy.com/about-andrew/ "here").

-Note: I'm not an emmployee of EerydaySpy.
+Note: I'm not an employee of EverydaySpy.
 Just someone doing the course and needed this tool for myself during the [OpThink Course](https://new.everydayspy.com/think2 "OpThink Course").
-I needed something simple to use whilst on the go.
-Plus I needed a way to summarise the unstrcutred content easliy so I integrated Generative AI.
+I needed something simple to use while on the go.
+Plus, I needed a way to summarize the unstructured content easily, so I integrated Generative AI.

 ## Features